Investment management for independent minds.

 Q: What exactly is Vermillion Private Wealth?

 A: It’s just me.
 I handle portfolio management, financial planning, writing, and answering the phone.
-There is no junior analyst, no investment committee, no intern writing model allocations, and no separate “relationship manager” whose job is to keep you from bothering me.
+There is no junior analyst, no investment committee, no intern building model allocations, and no separate “relationship manager” whose job is to keep you from bothering me.

 Q: Really?
 Another wealth manager?
 Why?